How To Feed A Loon

 Caprese Salad

-This is a salad that is about as good as they come when beautiful tomatoes are in season.
+This salad is about as good as it comes when beautiful tomatoes are in season.

 We just can’t rave enough about this salad.
 It’s good all year long, but in the summertime when tomatoes are in peak season, it becomes truly transcendent.
 The pesto sauce and balsamic glaze put it over the top.
 And it only takes a matter of minutes to prepare!